 Infatica Review

-Infatica is one of the business-minded proxy providers competing with Bright Data, SOAX, and Oxylabs.
-We revisit it in mid-2023 after first testing the company several years ago.
+Infatica is one of the mid-market proxy providers with enterprise aspirations, competing with companies like Bright Data, SOAX, and Smartproxy.
+We revisit it in mid-2024 after first testing the company several years ago.
 Back then, it was already a decent service, but still very much in the making.
 What about now?
 Let’s find out!

 News about Infatica